Itsrk8401/DAA-Hands-On-3/README.md

 - Big-Theta (Tight Bound): The tight bound is Theta(n^2) as both the upper and lower bounds are quadratic.

 # Approximate Location of (n_0):
-In my value range for n theres no certain observation of dominance so no = Seens None for the value range i have considered.
-Also after plotting the lower bound too i attained a straight unintersecting parabola to the x axis.
+In my value range for n theres no certain observation of dominance so no = 200 where it intersects first .

 # If I modified the function to be:
 x = f(n)